yabok/yasl/docs/API.rst

 The :c:`yaslsplitargs()` function splits a C string into an array of :c:`yastr` strings in the same way a shell would.
-The :c:`argc` pointer is set to the number of members in the :c:`yastr` array.
+The :c:`argc` pointer is set to the number of arguments in the :c:`yastr` array returned.

 The caller should free the resulting array of :c:`yastr` strings using the :c:`yaslfreesplitres()` function.

-The opposite of this function is provided by the :c:`yaslcatrepr()` function.
+To revert the operations of this functions and convert a string back into a quoted string that :c:`yaslsplitargs()` is able to parse you can use the :c:`yaslcatrepr()` function.

 This function will return :c:`NULL` if the input contains unbalanced quoted or closed quotes followed by a non-space character.